Tina Turner's friend shares memories, fear of Ike

 "It was hard for Tina because she didn't grow up with love around her.
 Ike was horrible,” he noted.
 “But Tina did try.”

-Eight-time Grammy Award winner Tina Turner was inducted twice into the Rock & Roll Hall of Fame: in 1991 with Ike Turner and in 2021 solo.
+Eight-time Grammy Award winner Tina Turner was inducted twice into the Rock & Roll Hall of Fame: in 1991 with Ike Turner and in 2021 as a solo artist.